PharmaLedger-IMI/epi-mobileapp-test-automation/README.md

 Follow the steps to add in wdio.conf.native.app file:

-1) set the Capabilities settings required for Appium.
+1) set the capabilities settings required for Appium.
 2) set the specs files to execute all specs files in serial mode.
 3) set the services and allure reporter dependencies for Appium.
 4) set the Mochaopts timeout and Connection retry timeout as required to execute both web based and mobile native application